thegworld/gtx-browser/docs/process_model_and_site_isolation.md

 ## Visualizations

-Chromium provides several ways to view the current state of the process model:
+GTx Browser provides several ways to view the current state of the process model:

-* **Chromium's Task Manager**: This can be found under "More Tools" in the menu, and shows live resource usage for each of Chromium's processes.
+* **GTx Browser's Task Manager**: This can be found under "More Tools" in the menu, and shows live resource usage for each of GTx Browser's processes.
 The Task Manager also shows which documents and workers are grouped together in a given process: only the first row of a given group displays process ID and most statistics, and all rows of a group are highlighted when one is